jessestuart/kubernetes-elasticsearch-cluster/README.md

 ## Pre-requisites

-* Kubernetes cluster with **alpha features enabled** (tested with v1.9.3 on-premises cluster), thas's because curator is a CronJob object which comes from batch/v2alpha1.
+* Kubernetes cluster with **alpha features enabled** (tested with v1.9.3 on-premises cluster), that's because curator is a CronJob object which comes from batch/v2alpha1.
 * `kubectl` configured to access the cluster master API Server

 <a id="build-images">